|

 St. Paul's is seen in the first sheet within the hollow U of MACAU

-NAMIBIA, 1997, Celebrating the Return of Macao to China in 1999, souvenir
+NAMIBIA, 1997, celebrating the return of Macao to China in 1999, souvenir

 sheets, Scott 891-892

-NAMIBIA, 1997, Celebrating the Reunification of China, Scott 892a-893
+NAMIBIA, 1997, celebrating the reunification of China, Scott 892a-893

-MACAO, 1999, the return of Macau to China, Scott 1012c
+MACAO, 1999, the return of Macao to China, Scott 1012c

-GAMBIA, 1999, the return of Macau to China
+GAMBIA, 1999, the return of Macao to China, Scott 2166c